Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/CPP Stuff/2022-05-08-cpp-template.md

 // ...
 ```

-The compiler will finish compiling all the functions into machine code and corresponding symbol table during compile stage.
+The compiler will finish compiling all the functions into machine code and the corresponding symbol table during compile stage.
 No original source code will be kept.

 However, in the `main.cpp`: